krobicon/ksenz/README.md

-# Tanya
+# ksenz

 "Victory.
 Such a tempting thing.
-Naturally, everyone wants to savor a taste." - Tanya von Degurechaff
+Naturally, everyone wants to savor a taste." - ksenz von Degurechaff

 # Installation